bashup/jqmd/README.md

 Also as with `mdsh`, you can run `jqmd --compile` to output a bash version of your script, with no external dependencies (other than jq and maybe  `yaml2json` or PyYAML).  `jqmd --compile` and `jqmd --eval` both inject the necessary jqmd runtime functions into the script so that it will work on systems without jqmd installed.

 (If you'd like more information on compiling, sourcing, and shelldown headers, feel free to have a look at the [mdsh docs](https://github.com/bashup/mdsh)!)

+#### Data Merging

+In a jqmd program, one is often incrementally defining some sort of data structure (such as, e.g. a docker-compose project specification, or a set of Wordpress options).
+While jq expressions can be used directly to manipulate such a data structure, a more intuitive way to express such data structures is as a series of JSON or YAML blocks that are combined in some way.
+For this reason, jqmd defines an intuitive data structure merging function to apply such data blocks to an existing data structure.
+This merging function is exposed to jqmd programs as  `jqmd::data($data)`, and a call to it is wrapped around JSON and YAML blocks by default.
+The merge algorithm is as follows:

+* If `.` is an array, add `$data` to it (concatenating if `$data` is also an array, otherwise appending)
+* If `.` and `$data` are both objects, recursively merge their values using this same algorithm
+* In all other cases, return `$data`

+For most programs, this algorithm is sufficient to do most incremental data structure creation.
+If you have different needs, however, you can use the `@data` directive in a `mdsh` (or `shell mdsh`) block, to specify a different jq function that will wrap `JSON` and `YAML` data.
+(For example `@data foo` will use `foo(...data)` instead of `jqmd::data(...data)`.)

 ### Programming Models